 Fresh from Alaskan fishermen.

 Few take greater care with each salmon than Alaskan fishermen.
-Commercial fishing is important enough in Alaska that they built sustainable practices right into the constitution.
+Commercial fishing is important enough in Alaska that the state built sustainable practices right into its constitution.
 That way, wild salmon is abundant for many generations to come.
 We think Claire and Peter—two Alaskan commercial fishermen—sum it up best:

 Wild choices.